tcbtechnologies/oidc-cicd/presentations/bsidesseattle24/presentation.md

 <!-- -- Ted --
 Here is an example of two roles the get connected to different branches by using

+Left is production on the master branch and the right is for pre-prod branches.

 -->